-Welcome to UC Davis Health, one of America’s best employers, renowned for its commitment to diversity and reducing health disparities.
+Welcome to University of California Davis Health, one of America’s best employers, renowned for its commitment to diversity and reducing health disparities.

-Welcome to the UC Davis Hospice and Palliative Medicine Fellowship program's informational website.
-This fellowship is jointly administered by UC Davis Health System, VA Northern CA Health Care System, and Kaiser Permanente.
+Welcome to the University of California Davis Hospice and Palliative Medicine Fellowship program's informational website.
+This fellowship is jointly administered by University of California Davis Health System, VA Northern CA Health Care System, and Kaiser Permanente.

-We are an ACGME Accredited program and accept four (4) fellows in Hospice and Palliative Medicine on a yearly basis.
-Fellowship start date is July 15.
-Our one (1) year program is designed to allow for a combination of clinical experiences and of creative/research/elective time to fulfill the training requirements for Board Certification in Hospice and Palliative Medicine.
+We are an ACGME Accredited program and accept 4 fellows in Hospice and Palliative Medicine on a yearly basis.
+Fellowship start date is July 15th.
+Our 1 year program is designed to allow for a combination of clinical experiences and of creative/research/elective time to fulfill the training requirements for Board Certification in Hospice and Palliative Medicine.
 The program is designed for Diplomates of the American Boards of Internal Medicine, Anesthesiology, Family Medicine, Physical Medicine and Rehabilitation, Psychiatry and Neurology, Surgery, Pediatrics, Emergency Medicine, Radiology, and Obstetrics and Gynecology.
 We also have an option for a second research year for highly motivated candidates who are interested in pursuing further academic endeavors.

 We appreciate your interest and look forward to meeting you.